 ∙ Those who are in their mid to late 20s and early 30s and want to prevent fine lines and wrinkles

 Fillers are very safe when the procedure is done by a licensed professional.
 Whenever performing filler injections, your licensed professional needs to be someone who has experience with cosmetic procedures – you’re not going to go to your GP for a filler augmentation.
 The blood vessels around the eye and nose are areas of caution because they are in continuity with the blood vessels in the back of the retina and the back of the eye.
 A botched filler procedure by someone who doesn’t know what they are doing can result in blindness, although rare.

 Botox is also safe for cosmetic use.
 Did you know that ‘Botox’ is actually a brand, and not just a term to signify injections that help to ‘freeze’ wrinkles?
 Yes, the brand Botox has achieved its household name because of the fact that it has undergone pharmaceutical testing and is the only FDA-approved procedure for treating frown lines and crow’s feet.
-It has also been approved by the Health Science Authority (HSA) in Singapore for use in medical and cosmetic procedures.
 Those who do their research choose Botox because they believe in the safety and efficacy of the brand.

 What Do I Do Before Injections?

 Avoid medications and substances that thin your blood.
 This includes supplements like ginkgo biloba, St. John’s wort, garlic, and ginseng.
 Consult with your doctor if you can be taken off medications like Aspirin or Warfarin if you are using them for medical purposes.